ashleyiperez/developing-ml-workflow-project2/project_report.md

 ![successful-model2-stepfunction-visual-01-21-23.jpg](successful-model2-stepfunction-visual-01-21-23.jpg)

 ### If given more time for testing to improve your model, where would you focus your attention on?
 More invocation tests would be run and analyzed.
 Based on the invocation data, some adjustments to the model visualization might be made to better understand invocation patterns for long-term applications and production environments.
-This might also lead to better understanding of model capability and more explainable threhold limit.
+This might also lead to better understanding of model capability and more explainable threshold limit.

 ### This is a successful workflow: